SuperOfficeDocs/superoffice-docs/docs/en/document/templates/learn/quote-templates.md

 ### Grouping and sorting

-**Grouping:** You can group products in the template using the **GroupBy** tag, with a line-level string field, such as `GroupBy:productFamilyKey` to group products by their family.
+**Grouping:** You can group products in the template using the **GroupBy** tag, with a line-level suffix, such as `GroupBy:productFamilyKey` to group products by their family.

 * The GroupBy tag is case sensitive and can be placed anywhere in the document.
 At runtime, this tag will disappear without leaving any text.
 * Only one GroupBy tag is allowed per template.